-Think about it, customer service isn’t just about getting the job done — it’s about doing it with a smile.
-It’s about the employees who are willing to go the extra mile for their clients, even if it means working harder than they were initially expected.
+Think about it, customer service isn’t just about doing the job — it’s about doing it with a smile.
+It’s about the employees who are willing to go the extra mile for their clients.
+Even if it means working harder than they initially expected.
 Great customer service isn’t just about efficiency—it’s also, to a great extent, about attitude.

 That’s why you can never overstate the importance of motivation in customer service.

 But what is motivation when it comes to customer service representatives?
 What compels them to want to help customers when we know they are not always so nice back?

 Let’s have a look.